iuliaiancu/banking/README.md

 2. Go the the target folder and start the application using the dev profile:

-   **java -jar -Dspring.profiles.active=dev banking-0.0.1-SNAPSHOT.jar**
+   **java -jar -Dspring.profiles.active=dev bankingAccount-0.0.1-SNAPSHOT.jar**

-After starting you should see three tables get created inside banking schema, as below:
+After starting you should see three tables get created inside banking_db schema, as below:

 ![MySQLTables](https://github.com/iuliaiancu/banking/blob/master/images/MySQLTables.png)